flutter/plugins/packages/webview_flutter/webview_flutter_wkwebview/README.md

 ### External Native API

-The plugin also provides a native API for interacting for Android applications.
+The plugin also provides a native API for interacting for iOS applications.
 This API follows the convention of breaking changes of the Dart API, which means that any changes to the class that are not backwards compatible will only be made with a major version change of the plugin.